OpenCollarTeam/opencollarteam.github.io/Leash.md

 Sets the length of the leash in meters.
 1 meter is the minimum length, 20 meters is the maximum.
 >[prefix] length [number]

+## Configure
+In this menu you can change the texture of the leash particles.